lyteword/chspurgeon-tod/volume-1/psalm-3.md

 greatest of all blessings be upon thee, rise up and sing—

-## "Rise, my soul! adore and wonder!
+Rise, my soul! adore and wonder!

 Ask, 'O why such love to me?'